-A flow of refugees and asylum seekers has accelerated and become very much apparent in the Black Sea over the past weeks.
+A flow of refugees has accelerated and become very much apparent in the Black Sea over the past weeks.
 On Saturday, Romanian officials confiscated two boats carrying more than 200 immigrants.
 According to the officials, one of the boats has been transporting refugees to the Romanian coast since August.

 On Saturday and Sunday, Turkish authorities stopped two fishing boats, which had a total of 313 immigrants.
 Boats moving from the Kırklareli coast were caught by the police while they were on the Bulgarian route.
 It is reported that passengers were predominantly Iranian and Syrian.